Online Public Relations Certificate

 Unlike many universities, Drexel’s classes run on a quarter system.
 Each quarter is 10 weeks long, and there are four quarters per academic year.
 Learn more about the quarter system.

 As a public relations professional, you will help promote your clients through unpaid, or "earned," media.
 Unlike advertising, PR professionals don’t pay for media representation.
 Instead, it will be your job to convince outside media entities to produce positive content about your client or create your own content for distribution.
 You may also have to handle public relations crisis situations.
 Some common skills PR professionals can expect to use on the job are:

 - Writing and blogging for internal and external outlets

 PR professionals often have completed undergraduate or graduate programs in communication or a similar field.
 While not required, those new to the field may get an internship, either doing in-house PR for an organization or at a PR agency, to get first-hand experience and begin making connections.
 Networking is also a crucial skill for PR professionals, both in their daily jobs and in their career search.
 Joining an industry organization like the Public Relations Society of America (PRSA) or its student group is a great place to get started.
 Drexel’s faculty can also assist in providing guidance to those who are looking to break into the field.

 What Type of Degree Do You Need for Public Relations?

 Many professionals entering the field of public relations will have earned an undergraduate degree, master’s degree, or graduate certificate in public relations, journalism, English, communication, or a related area.
-At Drexel, you can complete the Graduate Certificate in Public Relations or choose to pursue an MS in Communication with a concentration in Public Communication.
+At Drexel, you can complete the Graduate Certificate in Public Relations or choose to pursue an MS in Strategic and Digital Communication.
 The credits from the public relations certificate will transfer into the master’s program, which provides a broader overview of the communication field.